Tyrn/wei/the-insider-en.typ

-     The officials  attended  to Bemish extensively and soon the whole villa was filled by their gifts - Bemish, however, had to make gifts of his own in return.
+     The officials  attended  to Bemish extensively and soon the whole villa was filled by their gifts---Bemish, however, had to make gifts of his own in return.

      Shavash  send Bemish a painting as a gift.
 The painting was done in the